oracle-livelabs/spatial-graph/adb-graph/graph-vectors/import-notebook/import-notebook-sandbox.md

     A dialog pops up named **Compute Environment**.
 It will disappear when the compute environment finishes attaching, usually in less than one minute.
 Or you can click **Close** to close the dialog and start working on your environment.
 Note that you will not be able to run any paragraph until the environment finishes attaching.

 ## Acknowledgements

-* **Author** - Ramu Murakami Gutierrez, Product Management
+- **Author** - Ramu Murakami Gutierrez, Product Management
-* **Contributors** -  Melliyal Annamalai, Rahul Tasker, Denise Myrick, Ramu Murkami Gutierrez Product Management
+- **Contributors** -  Melliyal Annamalai, Rahul Tasker, Denise Myrick, Ramu Murkami Gutierrez Product Management
-* **Last Updated By/Date** - Ramu Murakami Gutierrez, Product Management, October 2024
+- **Last Updated By/Date** - Denise Myrick, August 2025